CristopherNim/WGU-D206/D209 Task 1.md

 1. Split the data into training and test data sets and provide the file(s).
 - ![[Pasted image 20210528162855.png]]
-2. Describe the analysis technique you used to appropriately analyze the data.
+2. Describe the analysis technique you used to analyze the data appropriately.
 Include screenshots of the intermediate calculations you performed.
 - ![[Pasted image 20210528163606.png]]
 - ![[Pasted image 20210528163618.png]]
 - ![[Pasted image 20210528163626.png]]
 - The accuracy score is 89.6% accurate
-- The model mislabeled 208 rows in the churn column based on the customers information.
+- The model mislabeled 208 rows in the churn column based on the customer's information.
-- The model has a high true positive rate meaning it has a high accuracy.
+- The model has a high true positive rate meaning it has high accuracy.
 3. Provide the code used to perform the classification analysis from part D2.
  ☑️

 # **Part V: Data Summary and Implications**

 ## E.  Summarize your data analysis by doing the following:
 1. Explain the accuracy and the area under the curve (AUC) of your classification model.
 - The model has an accuracy rate of 89.6%
 - ![[Pasted image 20210528164245.png]]
 - The model Area under the curve is 87%.
-Meaning that is labeling the right label 87% of the time.
+Meaning that is labeling the correct label 87% of the time.
 2. Discuss the results and implications of your classification analysis.
 - ![[Pasted image 20210528164645.png]]
-- Out of 2000 rows the model:
+- Out of 2000 rows, the model:
 	- The model is labeling 111 false negatives (meaning the labeled should be 1=yes)
 	- the model labeled 97 false positives (meaning the labeled should be 0=no)
 	- labeled 1765 correct labels
 3. Discuss **one** limitation of your data analysis.
- - The main limitation as stated above is that the Naive Bayes assumes independent predictors.
+ - The main limitation, as stated above, is that the Naive Bayes assumes independent predictors.
 Tenure and Monthly charge some correlation.
-In real world data it is hard to find sets (columns) of data that do not have correlation to the prediction column.
+It is hard to find sets (columns) of data in actual-world data that do not correlate with the prediction column.
- - Another limitation is that it assumes that all columns have normal distribution.
+ - Another limitation is that it assumes that all columns have a normal distribution.
 4. Recommend a course of action for the real-world organizational situation from part A1 based on your results and implications discussed in part E2.
- - My recommendation based on the model is that we should look for another model that has a lower false negative rate.
+ - My recommendation based on the model is that we should look for another model with a lower false-negative rate.
 Those are 111 customers that could be lost and cost the company to lose revenue.
-# **Part VI: Demonstration** Review link

 ## H  Acknowledge sources, using in-text citations and references, for content that is quoted, paraphrased, or summarized.
 N/A